 If you’re planning to buy a pumpkin, here are some top tips to get your money’s worth and reduce waste at the same time:

 - Scoop out the flesh and use to make delicious pumpkin soup, pie, wedges and pasta sauce.
-Check out these recipes for inspiration!
+Check out these pumpkin recipes for inspiration!

 - Remove pumpkin seeds and roast for a superfood snack or use in muesli, smoothies, bread baking or toppings on savoury dishes for a vitamin and mineral boost.